apptentive/apptentive-android/README.md

 </code></pre>

 ### Survey
-Surveys currently require a fetch and then show operation.
-The easiest way to show a survey is to pass a listener into the survey fetch method, and then show a survey when the listener gets a callback.
-You can also pass a listener into the survey show method, and be notified of successful survey completions.

-<pre><code>Apptentive.getSurveyModule().fetchSurvey(new OnSurveyFetchedListener() {
-    public void onSurveyFetched(final boolean success) {
+Surveys are fetched from the server when the app starts, so you don't ahve to worry about managing them.
+To show a survey, simply call <code>Apptentive.showSurvey()</code>.
+You can optionally passing in a set of tags to match against.
+Tags are defined when you create a survey on www.apptentive.com.
+You can also pass in a listener, and be notified when the user submits or skips a survey.

+<pre><code>Apptentive.showSurvey(this,
-        Apptentive.getSurveyModule().show(this, new OnSurveyCompletedListener() {
+  new OnSurveyCompletedListener() {
     public void onSurveyCompletedListener() {
       // Code that runs when the survey was successfully completed.
     }
   });
-    }
 });
 </code></pre>

+To first check to see if a survey can be shown, call <code>Apptentive.isSurveyAvailable()</code>.

 ##4.
 Extra configuration (Optional)

-These steps must all be performed in your main Activity's **onCreate()** method.
+These steps must all be performed in your main Activity's **<code>onCreate()</code>** method.

 #### Support for Amazon Appstore (Optional)